LabhouseMobile/audio_app_landing/content/markdown/tmp/tos.md

 2) **“SUMMARY AI**”, "**We**," and "**Us**" means **LABHOUSE MOBILE, S.L.** and its affiliates and/or subsidiaries.
-LABHOUSE MOBILE, S.L., is a company incorporated under Spanish law, with Tax ID Number (NIF) B04968699, registered in the Commercial Registry of Barcelona under Volume 47758, Folio 87, Section 8, Page B-561475.
+LABHOUSE MOBILE, S.L., is a company incorporated under Spanish law, with Tax ID Number (NIF) B04968699, located at Plaça Pau Vila, 1, Ciutat Vella, 08003 Barcelona, Spain, registered in the Commercial Registry of Barcelona under Volume 47758, Folio 87, Section 8, Page B-561475.

 3) **“Platform”,** refers to our online platform, which is made available via our website and mobile application, through which You may access our Services.